dartmouth-cs52-16x/HackHubAPIServer/README.md

 ## Acknowledgments

-We use the Twilio for sending announcements by text message and Cloudinary for storing profile images.
+We use the Twilio for sending announcements by text message and Cloudinary for storing images.

 Thanks to Tim for helping us through this project!